d3/d3-ease/README.md

 <a name="elastic" href="#elastic">#</a> <b>elastic</b>(<i>t</i>[, <i>a</i>[, <i>p</i>]])
 <br><a name="elasticIn" href="#elasticIn">#</a> <b>elasticIn</b>(<i>t</i>[, <i>a</i>[, <i>p</i>]])

 Elastic easing, like a rubber band.
-The parameters *a* and *p* determine the tension of the band; if not specified, they default to 1 and 0.3, respectively.
+The parameters *a* and *p* control the amplitude and period of the oscillation; if not specified, they default to 1 and 0.3, respectively.

 [![elasticin](https://cloud.githubusercontent.com/assets/230541/11385002/b81c5416-92c9-11e5-804e-0cdc7bc4fce7.png)](http://bl.ocks.org/mbostock/248bac3b8e354a9103c4/#elasticIn)